-- Parents are invited into school twice yearly to look at their children's work. - An open evening is held once a year. - When significant changes have been/are made to the mathematics curriculum parents are invited to a meeting or sent information via the half termly newsletter. - Parent sessions are presented by teachers in each year group annually, informing parents of the strategies we use for computation as well as making them aware of the importance/relevance of Make It!
+- Parents are invited into school twice yearly to look at their children's work. - When significant changes have been/are made to the mathematics curriculum parents are invited to a meeting or sent information via the half termly newsletter. - Parent sessions are presented by teachers in each year group annually, informing parents of the strategies we use for computation as well as making them aware of the importance/relevance of Make It!
 Draw It!
 Write It! for example.